Huntsville

 You can recover for the following injuries in Alabama:

 • Road rash: Road rash is when your body hits the ground at vehicle speeds.
-The pavement, dirt, gravel, or other surfaces cause bruises, abrasion, and cuts.
+The pavement, dirt, gravel, or other surfaces cause bruises, abrasions, and cuts.

-• Burns: Burns caused by fires, heat or metal.
+• Burns: burns caused by fire, heat, or metal.

-• Broken bones and fractures: A collision with another vehicle, tree or pole can lead to fractures and broken bones.
+• Broken bones and fractures: A collision with another vehicle, tree, or pole can lead to fractures and broken bones. soft issue:Motorcyclists might fracture bones in their limbs, but also their hips, pelvis, ribs, collarbone, and more.
+Some fractures require surgery to prevent infection and repair them for proper healing.

-• Brain injuries: Head trauma caused by other vehicles or objects.
-Often the result of not wearing a helmet.
-Can cause slurred speech, confusion, agitation and seizures.
+• Brain injuries: head trauma caused by other vehicles or objects.
+Often, this is the result of not wearing a helmet.
+Can cause slurred speech, confusion, agitation, and seizures.

-• Severe bruising: Bruises from striking objects during motorcycle crash.
+• Severe bruising: bruises from striking objects during a motorcycle crash.

-• Pelvic injuries: Fractures of the pelvis that require surgery and non-surgical intervention.
+• Pelvic injuries: fractures of the pelvis that require surgery or non-surgical intervention.

-• Cuts and lacerations: cuts and lacerations from striking other vehicles, objects or road.
+• Cuts and lacerations: cuts and lacerations from striking other vehicles, objects, or roads.

 Damages You Can Recover in a Huntsville Motorcycle Accident Case

-The Law Office Of Ferguson and Ferguson is a experienced motorcycle accident law firm with a long track record of obtaining for clients the compensation and accountability they deserve.
+The Law Office of Ferguson and Ferguson is an experienced motorcycle accident law firm with a long track record of obtaining for clients the compensation and accountability they deserve.
 An individual who negligently operates a motor vehicle may be liable for a wide variety of damages that an accident can cause, including but not limited to the following:

 • Anesthesiologist bills

-• Physical and/or mental impairment: Impairments that reduce or prevent ability to work.
+• Physical and/or mental impairment: impairments that reduce or prevent the ability to work.

 • Pain and suffering: Pain and suffering as the result of the accident.